MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-design-methodology.md

 ![Mission-critical reliability dial](./images/mission-critical-slo.gif "Mission-critical reliability dial")

-Another key aspect to reviewing the overall reliability of the application is Recovery time objective (RTO) and Recovery point objective (RPO) of the application.
-For instance, if you're striving to achieve an application RTO of less than a minute then strategies that are back-up based and active-passive disaster recovery, are likely insufficient.
+Recovery Time Objective (RTO) and Recovery Point Objective (RPO) are further critical aspects when determining required reliability.
+For instance, if you are striving to achieve an application RTO of less than a minute then back-up based recovery strategies or an active-passive deployment strategy are likely to be insufficient.

-However, this globally distributed approach to achieve high reliability comes at a development cost which may not be justifiable for every workload scenario.
-It's recommended that design decisions are driven by business requirements.

 ## 2&mdash;Refer to the mission-critical implementations